Thursday, November 21, 2024

 Generally, when riding on a smooth road, the higher the tire pressure the faster electric bikes can go.
 When the terrain is bumpy or uneven, lower tire pressure will get you over those bumps more efficiently and thus more quickly.

 Therefore, higher tire pressure won’t necessarily make e-bikes go faster.
-Instead, you need to choose the correct tire inflation depending upon the terrain you’ll be riding on.
+Instead, you need to choose the correct tire inflation depending on the terrain you’ll be riding on.

 8. How Do Road Conditions Affect E-Bike Speed?